Surviving your next merit cycle

 Once or twice a year, People teams find themselves drowning in fifty different spreadsheets with columns that go to “QZ”.
 You run your standard process to break them down for each manager, diligently removing all the Google Sheet history so no one can view the master sheet with everyone’s comp in it.
 Next up, distribute to managers and hope none of your formulas get broken — and alas, you’re off to the races!

 Merit cycles are that moment when you can take your pay-for-performance model and see it in action!
-For companies large and small, this is quite the feat.
+For companies large and small, this is quite the feat, which is exactly why we built our compensation planning tool.

 Set eligibility guidelines and timing in-line with your comp philosophy